informalsystems/quint/doc/quint.md

 - If there are no critical errors (e.g., in parsing, typechecking, etc.), this command sends the Quint specification to the [Apalache][] model checker, which will try to find an invariant violation.
 If it finds one, it prints the trace on the standard output.
-If it does not find a violating trace, it prints the longest sample trace that the simulator has found during the execution.
 When the parameter `--out` is supplied, the trace is written as a JSON representation of Quint IR in the output file.
 When the parameter `--out-itf` is supplied, the trace is written in the [Informal Trace Format][].
 This output can be conveniently displayed with the [ITF Trace Viewer][], or just with [jq][].

 - If the specification cannot be run (e.g., due to a parsing error), the file contains an error message in JSON: